superiss/colorful/README.md

-# cLog
+# Colorfule

-A simple and colorful logger and message printer for Go.
+A simple and colorful message printer in Go.

 ## Install